What Will Get More Expensive With War

 Beer

-The war has already affected the importation of some basic materials for the brewing sector, such as wheat and barley, according to Paulo Petroni, president of CervBrasil (Brazilian Beer Industry Association) given that Russia and Ukraine are major exporters of wheat and barley and should reduce the pace of production.
+The war has already affected the import of some basic materials for the brewing sector, such as wheat and barley, according to Paulo Petroni, president of CervBrasil (Brazilian Association of the Beer Industry) given that Russia and Ukraine are major exporters of wheat and barley and should reduce the pace of production.

 “The prolongation of the war, with the reduction of exports from Russia and Ukraine, in addition to the logistical problem, will bring problems and increase the price of raw materials for beer,” he said.